SchoolOfCode/W9-backend-project-app/README.md

   - Plan our routes using CRUD method
   - Plan our functionality in models
 - Hook up models and routes
+- Test all the CRUD routes using postman
 - Test the backend
 - Refactor the code